GLM

 - Main functions: Language understanding and generation

-Considering the user's question might stem from initial contact, I need to introduce myself in an easy-to-understand way, avoiding overly technical terms.
-At the same time, I should briefly explain my main capabilities, which can help users better understand how to interact with me.
+Considering that the user's question may stem from a first-time interaction, I need to introduce myself in an easy-to-understand way, avoiding overly technical terms.
+At the same time, I should also briefly explain my main capabilities to help the user better understand how to interact with me.

 I should also express a friendly and open attitude, welcoming users to ask various questions, which can lay a good foundation for subsequent conversations.
-However, the introduction should be concise and clear, not overly detailed, to avoid overwhelming the user with information.
+However, the introduction should be concise and not overly detailed, to avoid burdening the user with too much information.

-Finally, to encourage further interaction, I can proactively ask if the user needs specific help, which can better serve their actual needs.
+Finally, to promote further communication, I can proactively ask if the user needs specific help, which can better serve the user's actual needs.

 I am GLM, a large language model developed by Zhipu AI.
-I am trained on massive text data, capable of understanding and generating human language, answering questions, providing information, and engaging in conversations.
+I am trained on a massive amount of text data and can understand and generate human language, answer questions, provide information, and engage in conversations.

 My design purpose is to help users solve problems, provide knowledge, and support various language tasks.
 I will continuously learn and update to provide more accurate and useful answers.

-Is there anything I can help you answer or discuss?
+Is there any question I can answer or discuss with you?

 HTTP